- Are there financial aid and scholarships for international applicants?

 F-1 students may work on-campus at SVA for a maximum of 20 hours per week while school is in session.
 Federal regulations prohibit any off-campus employment (including credit-bearing internships off-campus) without prior authorization from the ISO and the U.S. government.
 Engaging in unauthorized employment is a violation of your visa status.

 - I'm interested in the low-residency MFA program but want to stay in the U.S. longer than the summer semester.
 Is that possible?

 SVA’s I-20 will be issued only for the summer semester when full-time study is required.
 Because the low-residency MFA programs do not require 12 credits of full-time study in the fall and spring semesters, and classes are offered online, SVA’s I-20 cannot be extended to cover the entire academic year.
-By law, no more than the equivalent of one on-line/distance education class or 3 credits per session may count towards the "full course of study" requirement.
+By immigration regulations, no more than the equivalent of one on-line/distance education class or 3 credits per session may count towards the "full course of study" requirement.
 Students are not permitted to register for SVA classes other than their program for the purpose of fulfilling the full-time study requirement.
 Students will not be eligible to apply for the 12-month Optional Practical Training benefit upon completion of studies of the following low-residency programs: MFA Art Practice and MFA Visual Narrative.